Final report for SW17-060

 Elvira de Lange: 1st Biotweeps Twitter Conference, online.
 Audience: Biologists in all disciplines from all over the globe.
 Title: Drone-guided releases of predators for sustainable pest management in strawberry.
 June 28-30, 2017.

-Elvira de Lange: Seminar at the Department of Population Biology, University of Amsterdam, Netherlands.
+Elvira de Lange: Seminar at the Department of Population Biology, University of Amsterdam, Amsterdam, Netherlands.
 Audience: Researchers.
 Title: Detecting spider mite-induced stress in California crops using innovative remote sensing technology.
 24 March 24, 2017.

 Elvira de Lange: Strawberry Breeding Field Day in Ventura County.
 Audience: Audience: Strawberry growers, pest control advisers, industry professionals, and researchers.
 April 6, 2018.

 Elvira de Lange: 16th Annual Strawberry Production Meeting in Ventura County.
 Audience: Strawberry growers, pest control advisers, industry professionals, and researchers.
 September 7, 2017.

 Using drones and predatory bugs, UC Davis researchers treat crop pests.
 Author: Lauren Glevanik.
 The California Aggie.
 January 24, 2020. https://theaggie.org/2020/01/24/using-drones-and-predatory-bugs-uc-davis-researchers-treat-crop-pests/

 UC Davis researchers studying the use of drones to identify and mitigate pests in crops.
 Author: Ryan Hill.
 CBS13.
 December 12, 2019. https://gooddaysacramento.cbslocal.com/2019/12/12/uc-davis-researchers-study-drones-identify-pests-crops/